quay/clair/README.md

 Whether you host a container registry, a continuous-integration system, or build anywhere from dozens to thousands of containers, you can benefit from Clair.
 More generally, if you consider that container security matters (and, honestly, you should), you should give it a try.

+## How do I run Clair?

+Refer to the documentation [here](docs/Run.md "How to run Clair") for a detailed overview of how to run Clair.

 ## How Clair Detects Vulnerabilities

 Clair analyzes each container layer once, and does not execute the container to perform its examination.
 The scanning engine extracts all required data to detect known vulnerabilities, and caches layer data for examination against vulnerabilities discovered in the future.